 In district-wide statements, the district's activities are classified as governmental activities.
-This includes most of the district's basic services, such as administration and debt service.
-Property taxes finance most of these services.
+This includes most of the district's basic services, such as regular and special education, food service, athletics, transportation, and administration.
+Property taxes, state aid, and state and federal grants finance most of these services.